Hukbalahap: Post-war and rebellion

 American assistance allowed Magsaysay to create more BCTs, bringing the total to twenty-six.
 By 1951, army strength had increased by 60 percent over the previous year with 1,047-man BCTs.
 Major military offensive campaigns against the Huks were carried out by the 7th, 16th, 17th, and 22nd BCTs.

-Another major effort against the Huks was Operation "Knockout" of the Panay Task Force (composed of the 15th BCT, some elements of the 9th BCT and the Philippine Constabulary commands of Iloilo, Capiz and Antique) under the command of Colonel Alfredo M. Santos.
+Another major effort against the Huks was Operation "Knockout" of the Panay Task Force (composed of the 15th BCT, some elements of the 9th BCT and the PC commands of Iloilo, Capiz, and Antique) under the command of Colonel Alfredo M. Santos.
 The Operation conducted a surprise attack on Guillermo Capadocia, commander of the Huk Regional Command in the Visayas, erstwhile Secretary General and one of the founders of the PKP.
 Santos' masterstroke was the enlistment of Pedro Valentin, a local mountain leader who knew the people and the terrain like the back of his hand.
 Capadocia died on Panay, of battle wounds, on September 20, 1952.

-In 1954, Lt.
-Col. Laureño Maraña, the former head of Force X of the 16th PC Company, assumed command of the 7th BCT, which had become one of the most mobile striking forces of the Philippine ground forces against the Huks, from Valeriano who was now a colonel.
+In 1954, Lieutenant Colonel Laureño Maraña, the former head of Force X of the 16th PC Company, assumed command of the 7th BCT, which had become one of the most mobile striking forces of the Philippine ground forces against the Huks, from Valeriano who was now a colonel.
 Force X employed psychological warfare through combat intelligence and infiltration that relied on secrecy in planning, training, and execution of attack.
 The lessons learned from Force X and Nenita were combined in the 7th BCT.

 With the all out anti-dissidence campaigns against the Huks, they numbered less than 2,000 by 1954 and without the protection and support of local supporters, active Huk resistance no longer presented a serious threat to Philippine security.
 From February to mid-September 1954, the largest anti-Huk operation, "Operation Thunder-Lightning" was conducted and resulted in the surrender of Luis Taruc on May 17.
-Further cleanup operations of guerillas remaining lasted throughout 1955, diminishing its number to less than 1,000 by year's end.
+Further cleanup operations of guerrillas remaining lasted throughout 1955, diminishing its number to less than 1,000 by year's end.

+1960s

+Pedro Taruc, a distant nephew of Luis Taruc, served as either the leader or figurehead of the Hukbalahap in the 1960s.